 The final event in the JMO trimester is a Capstone Synthesis Event that emphasizes design as a methodology for addressing ill-structured problems.
-The purpose of this exercise is to synthesize course material through rigorous discourse and practical application.
-This is done in a realistic staff environment through the development of a broad operational approach intended to address a series of problems based on fashioned tasking, using real-world strategic environment/issues.
-Students are advised that this exercise, while based on a fictional task to the J-5, is in no way predictive nor does it reflect the policy of the U.S.
+The purpose of this exercise is to synthesize course material by leveraging individual research, rigorous discourse and practical application.
+This is done in a realistic staff environment through the development of a broad operational approach intended to address a series of problems based on fashioned tasking provided by the moderators.
+Students are advised that while this exercise may use real world